 The SHSAT is a paper-based test administered by the New York City Department of Education (DOE) and is only available to New York City residents in grade eight.
 First-time ninth graders are also eligible to sit for the ninth grade version of the exam for a very limited number of seats in Grade 10 admissions.

 Each year, the DOE announces the dates and times of the SHSAT.
-Traditionally, the announcement is made during the summer months for a late October test date.
-In 2020 and 2021, however, both the announcement and the test dates were delayed, ostensibly due to complications arising from the COVID-19 pandemic.
+Traditionally, the announcement was made in late spring for a late October test date.
+Since 2020, however, both the announcement and the test dates have been delayed, ostensibly due to complications arising from the COVID-19 pandemic.
+Most recently, the test has been scheduled for early/mid November.

 The DOE typically opens test registration directly to families through an online portal.
 During the registration process, your family will need to rank the specialized high schools in order of preference.
 While you have some time to submit your registration, it’s important to do your research early to better understand which schools would be the best fit for your student.